KBulira/2_Jazzy/README.md

 # 2_Jazzy  - web created at program Get Into Tech -INCO Academy.
-It is my first webpage
+It is my first webpage in HTML&CSS